Measures#

 It excludes:

-• protection of settlements against natural hazards.
+• protection of settlements against natural hazards such as landslides (outside the scope of CEPA or CReMA).

 CEPA 4.4